cschell/Motion-Learning-Toolbox/Readme.md

 We welcome any discussion, ideas and feedback around this library.
 Feel free to either open an issue on GitHub or directly contact Christian Rack or Lukas Schach.

+## Development

+### Build and publish library

+1. Bump versions in setup.py and pyproject.toml
+2. Build with `python setup.py build`
+3. Upload to pypi with `twine upload -r pypi dist/* --skip-existing`

 ## License Information

 <p xmlns:cc="http://creativecommons.org/ns#">